Baltimore bridge ship’s black box recovered as victims’ identities begin to emerge

 Their relatives have started speaking out.

-Luna, a father-of-three, is from El Salvador and has been living in Maryland for just under 20 years, according to a statement from the non-profit organisation Casa.
+Mr Luna, a father of three, is from El Salvador and had been living in Maryland for just under 20 years, according to a statement from the non-profit organisation Casa.

 “They only tell us that we have to wait, that for now, they can’t give us information,” she said. “[We feel] devastated, devastated because our heart is broken, because we don’t know if they’ve rescued them yet.
 We’re just waiting to hear any news.”

-One of Luna’s children, Marvin Luna, told The Washington Post that he knew his father was working on the Key Bridge overnight but did not know it collapsed until one of his friends called him up and said, “The bridge is … gone.”
+One of Mr Luna’s children, Marvin Luna, told The Washington Post that he knew his father was working on the Key Bridge overnight but did not know it had collapsed until one of his friends called him up and said: “The bridge is… gone.”

 Marvin then called his father’s phone, but there was no reply.

-The Honduras Deputy Foreign Affairs Minister also confirmed to the Associated Press that Maynor Yassir Suazo Sandoval was among the missing men.
+The Honduran deputy foreign affairs minister also confirmed to the Associated Press that Maynor Yassir Suazo Sandoval was among the missing men.

-His brother Martin, who lives in Honduras, told CNN that family members in Baltimore called him to tell him that his brother was missing after the ship slammed into the bridge.
+His brother Martin, who lives in Honduras, told CNN that family members in Baltimore called him to tell him that his brother was missing.

-Sandoval was an entrepreneur who had started his own maintenance company, venturing to the US “in search of a better life,” his brother told the outlet.
+Mr Sandoval was an entrepreneur who had started his own maintenance company, going to the US “in search of a better life”, his brother said.

 The ministry did not name the two unaccounted-for workers, but told The Independent in a statement that it had been in contact with local authorities and the missing men’s families.

-The Mexican Embassy also posted on X saying that Mexican citizens were among the workers who fell into the river.
-The embassy did not specify the names or how many of the workers were from Mexico.
+The Mexican Embassy also posted on Twitter/X saying that Mexican citizens were among the workers who fell into the river.
+The embassy did not give their names or say how many of the workers were from Mexico.

+Mr Butler said on Wednesday evening that agencies were transitioning from a “recovery mode” to “salvage recovery operation.”

-Transportation Secretary Pete Buttigieg said he grieved the loss of the six workers at a Wednesday press conference.
+Transportation secretary Pete Buttigieg said at a Wednesday press conference that he grieved the loss of the six workers.

-He added that if not for the “responders’ efforts, the mayday call, the maintenance closure that was already underway and the time of day of this impact, the loss of life might have been in the dozens”.
+He added that if not for “the responders’ efforts, the mayday call, the maintenance closure that was already underway and the time of day of the impact, the loss of life might have been in the dozens”.

 He said that he has received “clear direction from the president to tear down any barriers, bureaucratic as well as financial” that could get in the way of rebuilding the bridge as quickly as possible.